roboticslab-uc3m/installation-guides/install-netgear-a6100.md

  make
 ```

-Now Then install using make install.
+Now install using make install.
 Then add 8812au to the end of the file /etc/modules with tee -a to tell the OS to load the driver when it boots
 ```bash
  sudo make install
  sudo modprobe 8812au